 If you’ve heard about silica/silicon, you may be wondering what the difference is.
 Here’s the scoop.
 Silicon is one of the most common elements found in the Earth’s crust, but it’s never seen in its raw state.
 Silicon combines with oxygen to form a silicate ion (SiO4).
 Silica-rich rocks include obsidian, granite, and sandstone.
 In the human body, silica is a vital component of collagen and is found in all our connective tissues.
 For the purposes of this article, I’ll use silica, but don’t be confused the next time you see one or the other.

 Cucumbers also contain magnesium, which works in synergy with calcium to keep bones healthy.
-I go over magnesium and how it assists in bone health in more depth in the Save Our Bones Program.
+I go over magnesium and how it assists in bone health in more depth in the Osteoporosis Reversal Program.

 Cucumber Tidbits, Trivia & Cautions